zhcmeng/smolagents/README.md

 ## How lightweight is it?

-We strived to keep abstractions to a strict minimum, with the main code in `agents.py` being roughly 1,000 lines of code, and still being quite complete, with several types of agents implemented: `CodeAgent` writing its actions in code snippets, `JsonAgent`, `ToolCallingAgent`...
+We strived to keep abstractions to a strict minimum, with the main code in `agents.py` being roughly 1,000 lines of code, and still being quite complete, with several types of agents implemented: `CodeAgent` writing its actions in code snippets, and the more classic `ToolCallingAgent` that leverage built-in tool calling methods.

 Many people ask: why use a framework at all?
 Well, because a big part of this stuff is non-trivial.
 For instance, the code agent has to keep a consistent format for code throughout its system prompt, its parser, the execution.
-Its variables have to be properly handled throughout.
 So our framework handles this complexity for you.
+But of course we still encourage you to hack into the source code and use only the bits that you need, to the exclusion of everything else!